 Mars the Werewolf

 I particularly like the portrayal of the werewolves in True Blood.
 The werewolf is presented as rough, naive, instinctual, aggressive, and lacking manners.
 By contrast, the refined vampire is desensitized and matured to a controlled extreme.
-Similarly, Saturn’s temperament, like that of the vampire, has been characterized as melancholic, while that of Mars, like the werewolf, is choleric.
+Similarly, Saturn’s temperament, like that of the vampire, has been characterized as melancholic.
+By contrast, that of Mars, like the werewolf, is choleric.

 Mercury the Shapeshifter

-Less ostracized than the more malefic vampire and werewolf, the shapeshifter is still viewed with suspicion.
+Less ostracized than the more malefic vampire and werewolf, the shapeshifter is still a source of suspicion.
 Mercury’s involvement with intellectualism and commerce is not without controversy.
-Stereotypes ostracizing intellectuals and businessmen abound.
-For instance, we see this in the extreme in racist views of the Jewish people from their associations with money lending in Christian Europe.
+Furthermore, stereotypes ostracizing intellectuals and businessmen abound.
+For instance, we see this in the extreme in racist views of the Jewish people from their associations with money lending in Renaissance Christian Europe.

 Where there is cleverness and complexity one fears a deceptive trickster may be at hand, especially if money is involved.
 Additionally, Mercury is associated with theft and con artistry in ancient astrology.
 Interestingly, we see these themes play out in True Blood with Sam, the shapeshifter.
 He is the major local business owner and previously he was a thief.
 Furthermore, he has a brother shapeshifter who is a thief and a liar.
 Mercury, like the shapeshifter, can be a bit too clever for his own good.
 Mercury is both the magician, as well as the trickster.
 The portrayals of the shapeshifters in True Blood bring out these qualities of the planet.